GregGunn/packages-report/README.md

 A second edit from online, in the browswer

-THis all makes perfect sense right now.
+This all makes perfect sense right now.